ovgu-FINken/multi_robot_path_planning/collvoid-melodic/README.md

 3. Wait until the spawner has finished (robots should appear in Gazebo), otherwise kill the process with `./kill.sh` and return to 2.

 4. Start the collvoid_benchmark script.
-Set the flag "-n" with the correct number of robots (otherwise the number will be set to 3)
+Set the flag "-n" with the correct number of robots.

     *Note: The number of robots has to be **equivalent** to the number defined in the benchmark settings.*
     ```